 Best Practices: The City of Kitchener is one of the few cities to clearly distinguish its publicly accessible natural areas from its active recreational parks.
 Natural areas are managed very differently from active parklands, and also have their own promotional program.
 Kitchener's Natural Areas Program is designed to engage the community in environmental stewardship projects, educate people about Kitchener's natural areas, and create opportunities for people to experience nature in the city.

-As discussed throughout the NH&UFS, emphasizing the value and functions of the Natural heritage System as a whole, rather than simply highlighting selected areas, is also an important conceptual shift to promote.
+Rationale:

-Rationale: Clearly distinguishing publicly accessible natural areas from active recreational parks facilitates internal management also provides a good and framework for marketing Natural Areas in the city, and engaging the community in their stewardship.
-Making people aware of the value and functions of the Natural System "in their Heritage backyards" will encourage support for investments into the protection and management of this system.
+publicly distinguishing accessible natural areas from active recreational parks facilitates internal management and also provides a good framework for marketing natural areas in the city, and engaging the community in their stewardship.
+Making people aware of the natural heritage "in their backyards" will encourage exposure to and enjoyment of these areas, which will also lend itself to stewardship.